What do you think sets the U-M Percussion Program apart from others?

 YES.The study of world percussion is an important part of our curriculum.
 The World Percussion Ensemble, is co-directed by Professors Ovalle and Gramley with the assistance of a dedicated graduate student instructor.
 The World Percussion Ensemble focuses its efforts on a multiple-semester rotation of content that currently includes Afro-Cuban popular music, Caribbean Steel Band and West African styles.
 Students are required to roatate through all content areas.
 Separate from the World Percussion Ensemble, the Brazilian Ensemble - Vencedores - is a high-energy samba batteria and is another world percussion performance opportunity for percussion students.
 The Brazilian Ensemble is student-led, and performs frequently at events both on and off campus.

-What opportunities for chamber music playing are there as a percussionist at U-M?
+What opportunities are there as a percussionist for chamber music playing?
 Both percussion chamber music and mixed chamber music.

 How many concerts does the percussion ensemble give?